 Cynthia’s wide range of skills and experience gives her skill and ingenuity at helping people make sense of and better address complicated or persistent challenges, coordinating her efforts with the help of their other health care providers and support resources when needed.

 Cynthia utilizes a strengths-based, neuroscience-informed, holistic and results-oriented approach to both therapy and coaching.
 Because of her strong working understanding of both mainstream and alternative medicine treatment approaches for physical and mental health issues, she is skilled at helping her clients navigate their way through their diagnosis and treatment process in an informed and empowered way, referring to and coordinating care with their treatment providers as necessary.

 Cynthia is a WA state Licensed Mental Health counselor, credential #LH60648117.
 She completed her Master’s degree in Counseling from Bastyr University/LIOS in 2006.

 Cynthia also practices as an ADHD & Executive Skills Coach.
 She began her coaching training through Coach University in 1995, and began adding ADHD coaching training in 2005 through ADDResources and throughout her 5 years working at the Pacific NW Amen clinic as their staff therapist, ADHD Coach, and adult educator.
 She has continued to pursue additional coach training and coaching mentorship since.

 In 2013 Cynthia became certified in Financial Recovery Counseling, and now also offers Money Coaching for individuals and couples who are seeking greater financial clarity and peace of mind, or who would like to develop a healthier relationship with money.
-Money coaching is also perfect for people with ADHD, learning disabilities or other “numbers or money-challenged” people who can really benefit from targeted skill development around managing their money in ways that truly work for them.
+Money coaching is also perfect for people with ADHD, learning disabilities or “numbers or money-challenged” people who can really benefit from targeted skill development around managing their money in ways that truly work for them.